Seventh Sunday of Ordinary Time, February 23, 2020

 In Your Proclamation, think of the reading as three paragraphs (it's laid out that way in the lectionary, although Saint Paul probably didn't lay it out that way on his vellum; we'll never know).
 The first paragraph has two sentences.
 At the end of the second sentence, emphasize the last clause, "for the temple of God, which you are, is holy."
 Pause after saying that.
 I recommend this in the hope that your hearers will connect this "you are holy" statement with the first reading.

 In the second paragraph make audible all the contrasts between wise and fools, wisdom and foolishness.
 Vary your tone of voice as you speak these words.
 Make Paul sound seriously concerned—his people were acting foolish, at their peril, and he earnestly wanted them to embrace wisdom.
 This was not trivial or routine.Give the third paragraph the rhetorical flourish that its author clearly intended.
 Sound triumphal and conclusive.

-The list above is short because the church has observed the Seventh Sunday of Ordinary Time or Seventh Sunday after Epiphany only twice since 1996.
+The list above is short because the church has observed the Seventh Sunday of Ordinary Time or Seventh Sunday after Epiphany only three times since 1996.
 Why is that?
 Well it's complicated, but comprehensible.

 By a most ancient custom, based on the pre-Christian scheduling of the Jewish Passover, Easter falls on the first Sunday after the first full moon after the spring equinox.
 Full moons occur every 29½ days.
 The equinox can be within a day or two of March 21.
 March 21 occurs every 365¼ days.
 So the date of Easter slides back and forth in the calendar.
 Likewise the Lent-to-Pentecost season.
 So the number of weeks of Ordinary Time between Epiphany and Lent varies from year to year.